paulrudy/alfred-go-to-here/README.md

 ![screenshot of gth keyword](./screenshots/gth-keyword.png)

 The workflow recognizes dialog windows based on the action button name.
 Button names recognized by default: "Open", "Save", "Export", "Move", "Select", "Upload", "Choose", and "Choose file".
 Those button names can be edited to add others, and/or to replace them with non-English versions, in the [Workflow Configuration](https://www.alfredapp.com/help/workflows/user-configuration/), along with adjusting the speed of execution in case of slower machines.

+In the Finder, the workflow will switch the currently focused tab/window to the chosen path.
+If no window is open, it will open a new one.

 ### Call workflow from another workflow